Commercial Bridge Loans Explained: Your Essential Guide

 Similar to the residential bridge loans that make it easier for a home buyer to purchase a new home without having sold their old house, commercial bridge loans speed up the financing process to allow buyers to take advantage of real estate opportunities.
 Short-term commercial bridge loans can be used to purchase inventory and keep the business afloat during tight times, though their primary purpose is to purchase real estate.

 The approval process for a commercial bridge loan is a more streamlined version of a traditional loan.
-Lenders still look into your finances, but the main number they’re looking at is the loan to value (LTV) ratio.
+Lenders still look into your finances, but the main number they’re looking at is the loan-to-value (LTV) ratio.
 This is the amount of money you’re requesting versus the value of the property you are purchasing.
 The LTV needs to be 0.8 or less for most lenders to feel comfortable extending a bridge loan.

 Bridge loans aren’t all that different from traditional loans in how they’re structured, but are used in different situations, and thus certain aspects will be more important to the borrower.